 3) The Compliance Question

-For GDPR compliance, real-time localization of individuals always requires the explicit consent of the individual being localized to comply with the right to informational self-determination.
+For GDPR compliance, real-time positioning of individuals always requires the explicit consent of the individual being localized to comply with the right to informational self-determination.

 4) Indoor RTLS

 Since real-time indoor location cannot be implemented via GPS due to architectural limitations, other technologies based on the transmitter-receiver principle are used here.
 Among the best known and most effective are Bluetooth Low Energy, WLAN and UWB.
 In contrast to position determination via GPS, these technologies can also be used to determine the position of an object on different floors of a building.

 The “blue dot” produced by real-time location systems based on a transmitter-receiver infrastructure can be used for various real-time location services: Indoor Navigation, Asset Tracking and Proximity Notifications.
 Additional added value can be generated by the fact that the collected data can be integrated, for example, into a company’s own ERP system, SAP or an IoT platform and used for process optimization.